 Conclusion:

 Through gaining a general overview of the status of students' attitude regarding legal and human rights aspects of abortion, we can provide proper suggestions considering religious, cultural and legal backgrounds and plan proper interventions based on the attitude of the students in matters related to abortion in legal and human rights aspects.
 In addition, the results of this survey is a suitable guide for programmers and planners of research subject related areas to plan for modifying students' attitude considering the conditions in the cultural context of Iran.
+Limitations of the study?

 Acknowledgement: